WELCOME!

 Left: Parallel adaptation from shared genetic variation, such as from pre-existing or introgressed variation, produces a distinct genetic signature within a genome.
 We predict this signature using simulation models, and then confirm the prediction b…

 Right: Chromosome-wide variation in recombination rate shapes differentiation and diversity within the stickleback genome.
 Recombination rate is consistently elevated towards the tips of chromosomes, and reduced in the center of chromosomes – a pattern that appears to be unrelated to the position of the centromeres, but instead, is related to functional constraints during meiosis.
-We further find that recombination rate variation influences nucleotide composition within a genome (Roesti et al. 2013).
+We further find that recombination rate variation influences nucleotide composition within a genome.
+(Roesti et al. 2013)

 Various molecular signatures of adaptation.
 Lake-stream divergence of stickleback in lateral plating and the associated molecular signatures (Roesti et al. 2015).